 Because the 2022 MSAA Science was the first operational year of the assessment program, the item parameters for 2022 operational administration were used to establish the new scale.
-The 2023 science items were calibrated and converted to the 2022 scale.
+The 2024 science items were calibrated and converted to the 2022 scale.
 The procedures used to conduct the calibrations are described in this section.

 As described in section 8-2, in preparation for the operational and field-test calibrations, the R9-stringers were removed from the data.
 In calibrating the operational items, first, an un-anchored calibration was conducted on all the operational items using PARSCALE (Muraki & Bock, 2003).
 At this point, each item was carefully examined for model fit.
 A visual inspection of the item fit plots was conducted.
-The empirical proportions of correct responses at a given level of ability must follow the shape of the model-based curve (Figure 9-1).
+The empirical proportions of correct responses at a given level of ability must follow the shape of the model-based curve.
+Figure 9-1a illustrates an example of the item calibration results for a single item.
+The empirical data points, derived from student response data, align closely with the blue curve representing the 2PL IRT model, which is based on the estimated item parameters.
+Following a visual inspection of the model fit, the item calibration results were accepted without the need for further adjustments.

-Figure 9-1.
-Item Calibration Example Plots (Exemplar and DNU items)
+Figure 9-1a.
+Item Calibration Example Plots (Exemplar)